d-koppenhagen/vscode-code-review/README.md

 ### create review notes

 Simply right click somewhere in the opened file and choose the option "Code Review: Add Note".
-You will be prompted for your note you wanna add.
+You will be prompted for your note you want to add.
 A file `code-review.csv` will be created containing your comments and the file and line references.

 The result will look like this: